Frequently Asked Questions

 Most activities can be run in wet weather, however, if weather is extreme and activities cannot be run the Centre Manager will implement the centre’s wet weather plan.

 No previous experience is necessary.
 All staff are fully trained to instruct children and adults from all levels of capability to ensure enjoyment for everyone.

-The day starts at 8am with wakeup and breakfast, and ends at 11pm with lights out.
-All campers will be woken for Fajr prayer.
+The day starts at 7.30am with wakeup and breakfast, and ends at 11pm with lights out.
+All campers in dorms will be woken for Fajr prayer.
 The camp program can be viewed on the program page.

 Three meals will be served daily and the menu changes every day.
 We will offer a variety of cooked meals to please various tastes.
 Our meals are generally very health and of course halal.

 Breakfast will consist of a choice of cereals or cooked breakfast with cheese, sausages, toast and scrambled eggs, with a choice of tea, coffee or juices.
 Lunch could be fish fingers, new potatoes and peas or salad bar, with apple pie and ice cream.
 Dinner can have soup, roast chicken, roast potatoes and mixed vegetables, with rice pudding.